Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 Methods of functional evaluation of limbs: standing and gait analysis, forces and moments in muscles and joints, electromyography.
 Pathophysiology of limbs in amputations, cranial and spinal injuries, stroke.
 Skeletal muscle fatigue.
 Design principles of aids for the disabled, artificial limbs and joints.
 Functional electrical stimulation of paralyzed muscles, hybrid walking systems.

-Dr. Firas Mawase 21/01/2021 More Inforamtion
+Associate Prof. Firas Mawase 21/01/2021 More Inforamtion

 1. Materials for Medical Applications: Polymers, Ceramics, Metals.
 Chemical and Physico-Chemical Aspects.